 - One rather Anvilicious episode of CHiPs ("Wheels Of Justice") had a drunk driver pretend his (sober) wife was driving at the time of his drunk driving accident.
 He was exonerated when it couldn't be proven he was and she wasn't.
 He later drives drunk with her again and gets into another accident.
 This time, she dies.

-- Mad Men had shown this several times, mostly to illustrate the much more casual attitude to drunk driving in The Sixties.
+- Mad Men had shown this several times, mostly to illustrate the much more casual attitude to drunk driving in The '60s.

-- Played for laughs (sort of) in the Yes Minister Christmas special "Party Games".
-The Home Office declares a "don't drink and drive at Christmas" campaign, whose advice a besotted Jim Hacker elects to ignore (despite his wife being sober and willing to drive), leading to a police stop on account of his extremely slow driving and a writeup in the next day's Express describing Hacker as "overwrought as a newt".
-This turns out to be small potatoes, however, after it turns out that the Home Secretary himself drove drunk, overturning a lorry carrying nuclear waste on the M25 (if memory serves); Sir Humphrey jokes that since the press are saying he was "drunk as a Lord," the Government will almost certainly make him one.
+- In the Christmas special "Party Games," The Home Office declares a "don't drink and drive at Christmas" campaign, whose advice a besotted Jim Hacker elects to ignore despite his wife being sober and willing to drive, leading to a police stop on account of his extremely slow driving.
+This turns out to be small potatoes, however, after it turns out that the Home Secretary himself drove drunk, overturning a lorry carrying nuclear waste on the motorway, and then crashing into a journalist's car; Sir Humphrey jokes that since the press are saying he was "drunk as a Lord," the Government will almost certainly make him one.

 - On Person of Interest a woman drives while drunk and hits a pedestrian.
 A ruthless gang of criminals takes drastic action to make sure that she does not go to jail.
 They need her to help them launder millions of dollars of illicit money

 - The deaths of the main characters' parents because of a Drunk Driver is the event that starts of Party of Five's plot.